newAM/idasen/README.rst

 Prerequisites
 =============

-The desk should be connected and paired to the computer.
+The desk should be connected.

 Install
 =======